CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 * [ofxUI](https://github.com/rezaali/ofxUI) by Reza Ali

 		git clone git@github.com:rezaali/ofxUI.git

 ### Loading data

 Anywhere you want to access things in your bin/data folder you'll need to do so by first calling getVisualSystemDataPath() + "path/to/my/stuff".
-This will ensure that your data access works when running the module inside of CLOUDS
+This will ensure that your data access works when running the module inside of Clouds.

+### Saving Presets

+Clouds VisualSystems are driven by presets.
+To create a preset, configure the variables and timing just how you like and then click Save on the main GUI.
+Enter a name on the pop window and confirm.
+This will save all your settings into bin/data/Presets/

+The Presets GUI now has a button with the name you just entered, and you can click to bring those settings back.
+Feel free to change anythign after you've created a preset, since you'll always be modifying the Working/ preset.

+Make sure to check your presets into GitHub so we can use them in Clouds

 ### Hot-Keys

+Some useful hotkeys for the interface
 * F : Toogle Fullscreen
 * H : Hide/Show GUI
 * E : Arrange GUI in Cascade